Token Spammers, Rug Pulls, and SniperBots: An Analysis of the Ecosystem of Tokens in Ethereum and in the Binance Smart Chain (BNB): Discussion

-\mypara{Can different users coordinate to carry out the same operation, or can a user use multiple addresses?} In this work, we considered each address as belonging to a single different user, and we assumed that there is no coordination among addresses.
-Nonetheless, a user may occasionally switch or, at regular intervals, the address he uses to perform each fraud.
-It is also possible that a group of users coordinate to carry out the fraud.
-For example, a user can create a liquidity pool, and the others perform wash trading.
-A possible approach to detect this malicious behavior is to gather all the transactions among the allegedly involved address and look for malicious patterns or communities (\eg using graph analysis).
-In this work, we do not perform this analysis, but we plan to explore more sophisticated frauds as an extension of this work.
+\mypara{Can different users coordinate to carry out the same operation, or can a user use multiple addresses?} In this work, we considered each address belonging to a single different user, and we assumed there is no coordination among addresses.
+Nonetheless, a user may change the address he uses to perform each rug pull.
+It is also possible that a group of users coordinate to carry out the operation.
+For example, a user can create a liquidity pool while others perform wash trading.
+A possible approach to detect this malicious behavior is to gather all the transactions among the allegedly involved addresses and look for malicious patterns or communities (\eg using graph analysis).
+In this work, we do not perform this analysis, but we plan to explore more sophisticated rug pulls as an extension of this work.